- The number of Indian students enrolled in UK colleges increase by over 3000 from 2016-17 to 2017-18

 Indian Students In The UK

 In the year 2010-11, as many as 39,090 Indian students enrolled in colleges and universities in the UK.
 In the years following this all-time high, the number of Indian students in the UK has been steadily decreasing.
 In 2016-17 only 16,550 Indian students headed to the UK.
+Over the last decade, 270,000 Indian students have gone to the UK for higher education.

 However, the trend is changing once more as the number of Indian students enrolled in UK schools increased to 19,750 in 2017-18.
 While the UK may still not be the most preferred choice for Indian students, the perception that it does not welcome international students seems to be changing.